Study of a background reconstruction method for the measurement of D-meson azimuthal angular correlations: PYTHIA study for correlations

-As we can see, reconstructed correlations using the LS method are different from the real $D^0$-$\overline{D^0}$ signal from PYTHIA.
+As we can see, reconstructed correlations using the LS method are different from the real $D^{0}-\overline{D^0}$ signal from PYTHIA.
 Particularly, the reconstruction correlations start to show an enhanced structure in the near side region when the signal-to-background ratio is getting smaller.
-While reconstructed correlations using the SB method can reproduce the real $D^0$-$\overline{D^0}$ signal reasonably well in these kinematic and signal-to-background ratio regions.
+While reconstructed correlations using the SB method can reproduce the real $D^{0}-\overline{D^0}$ signal reasonably well in these kinematic and signal-to-background ratio regions.
 It is also found that the quality of the agreement does not depend on the transverse momentum cut.
 It depends on the signal-to-background ratios of the $D^0$ candidates.

-To better illustrate the performance of these two background methods in measuring the angular correlations of the $D-\overline{D}$ pairs, we define two variables to quantify the goodness of fit for the reconstructed correlation signals with respect to the real $D^{0}-\overline{D^{0}}$ correlations from PYTHIA. $\Delta P$ and $\Delta E$ are defined in Equation.~\ref{q4} to describe the relative difference of the data points and the statistical errors from this sample. $u_{i}$ and $v_{i}$ are values of the number $i$ data points of reconstructed and real correlation signals in each $\Delta\phi$ bin. $N$ is the total number of data points in each correlation signal assuming the same binning for the histograms.
-Fig.~\ref{lssb-sum} shows the corresponding results from like-sign method and side-band methods respectively.
-As we can see, $\Delta P$ in like-sign results shows a large deviation from $\Delta E$ when the S/B ratio goes down indicating that like-sign method fails to reproduced real correlation at relatively low S/B ratios.
-While the side-band method shows a good performance throughout the whole S/B ratio region investigated.
-The increase of both $\Delta P$ and $\Delta E$ at low S/B region in the side-band method is due to the reduced statistics.
+To better illustrate the performance of these two background methods in measuring the angular correlations of the $D-\overline{D}$ pairs, we define two variables to quantify the goodness of fit for the reconstructed correlation signals with respect to the real $D^{0}-\overline{D^{0}}$ correlations from PYTHIA. $\Delta P$ and $\Delta E$ are defined in Eq.~\ref{q4} to describe the relative difference of the data points and the statistical errors from this sample. $u_{i}$ and $v_{i}$ are values of the number $i$ data points of reconstructed and real correlation signals in each $\Delta\phi$ bin. $N$ is the total number of data points in each correlation signal assuming the same binning for the histograms.
+Fig.~\ref{lssb-sum} shows the corresponding results from Like-Sign method and Side-Band methods respectively.
+As we can see, $\Delta P$ in Like-Sign results shows a large deviation from $\Delta E$ when the S/B ratio goes down indicating that Like-Sign method fails to reproduced real correlation at relatively low S/B ratios.
+While the Side-Band method shows a good performance throughout the whole S/B ratio region investigated.
+The increase of both $\Delta P$ and $\Delta E$ at low S/B region in the Side-Band method is due to the reduced statistics.
 We also study the performance of the two background methods with considering $D^{0}$ from $D^{*}$ decay and non-prompt $D^{0}$ from B-decay.
 It is found the conclusions of the goodness of fit for both methods stay unchanged.
 Experimentally, as particle mis-identification (Mis-PID) may place effect on the background reconstruction and cause double-counting of the signals, we further evaluate such effects on the correlation reconstruction through a toy Monter Carlo simulation based on the PID criteria for $p+p$ collisions in STAR analysis~\cite{tune1}.
 We found the mis-PID effect is quite tiny (<1$\%$) in this case.